UNDERGRADUATE OPPORTUNITIES

 Program Selection

 Each year, a limited number of students will be selected for this program through a highly selective process.
 Faculty recommendations, student interests, and academic records will all contribute to the selection process.
 Priority will be given to applicants who have already identified, and been recommended by, a Kellogg faculty fellow with whom they would like to work.
-Interested students should contact Program Manager Rachel Thiel with questions about the program.
+Interested students should contact Senior Program Manager Rachel Thiel with questions about the program.

 2025 Deadline: Thursday, April 3, 2025